 Accrual-Based Compensation, Depreciation and Investment Decisions

-The paper studies the usefulness of accruals relative to cash flows for performance measurement in short-term contracts, if an agent undertakes activities with long-term and short-term consequences.
-It characterizes an optimal depreciation method for incentive purposes, and shows that it is not consistent with traditional depreciation methods.
-Rather, it aligns the performance measure with the expected long-term consequences of the investment, and shifts away compensation risk from the agent.
-The paper also identifies conditions under which accruals outperform cash flows as a performance measure even if the agent can manipulate the depreciation method.
+The paper studies incentive effects of accruals used for performance measurement in short-term contracts, if an agent undertakes activities with long-term and short-term consequences.
+The paper characterizes the optimal depreciation method and shows that it is not consistent with the traditional matching principle.
+Rather, it aligns the performance measure more with the expected long-term consequences of the investment, and shifts risk away from the agent.
+The paper also identifies conditions under which it is preferable to let the agent select the depreciation versus using cash flows for performance measurement.

 Suggested Citation: Suggested Citation